paradoxical95/ObsidianNotes/Linux Basics for Hackers - Notes.md

 Now, you can set execute permission for yourself on a newly downloaded tool/script bcz by default Linux won't set it
 	$ chmod 766 some_new_tool   -> grants us (the owner) all permission including execute -- and everyone else only R/W permissions.

+Masking can be done :
+	$ umask 007  -> set it so only the user and members of the user's group have permissions.

+Special Permissions :
+	SUID - set user ID & SGID - set group ID
+	1) Granting Temp Root w/ SUID
+		/etc/shadow contains all user's password -- requires root privileges to execute.
+SUID requires an additional bit before the permission bit.
+So 644 becomes 4644 i.e
+		$ chmod 4644 _file_name_
+	2) Granting the Root user's Group permissions SGID SGID works differently.
+Someone without execute permission can execute a file if the owner belongs to the group that has the permission to execute that file.
+When the bit is set on a directory -- t**he ownership of new files created in that directory goes to the directory's creator's group rather than the file creator's group.**